 - 6 oz snow peas, trimmed and thinly sliced lengthwise (2-1/2 cups)

 - 1 medium red bell pepper, cored, seeded, and thinly sliced (2 cups)

 - 1 Tbsp Chinese chile or chile-garlic paste

 Soak them in a small bowl in 3/4 cup boiling hot water until softened, 20 to 30 minutes.

 - Meanwhile, in a 4-quart saucepan, bring about 2 quarts of water to a boil over high heat.
 Boil the noodles until barely tender, about 2 minutes.
 Drain, toss with 1 Tbsp of the soy sauce and the Toasted Sesame Oil, and spread on a baking sheet.

 - When the mushrooms are soft, pluck them from the water and squeeze them dry (reserve the soaking liquid).
 Trim off the stems and thinly slice the caps.

-- Heat a wok or wok pan over medium-high heat for a couple of minutes and then swirl in 3 Tbsp Toasted Sesame Oil.
-Add the scallions, garlic, and ginger; stir-fry for 30 seconds.
+Heat a wok or wok pan over medium-high heat for a couple of minutes and then swirl in 3 Tbsp Toasted Sesame Oil.
+Add the scallions, garlic, and ginger and stir-fry for 30 seconds.

 - Add the snow peas, bell pepper, and mushrooms.
 Stir-fry until the bell pepper strips begin to soften, 2 minutes.